 The female condom symbolises empowerment, or at least that was the thought behind it when it became popular in the 90s.
-Invented by a Danish male doctor, Lasse Hessel (try saying Lasse Hessel with your mouth full), the female condom or femidom has had its ups and downs.
+Invented by a Danish male doctor, Lasse Hessel (try saying Lasse Hessel with your mouth full), the female condom or Femidom has had its ups and downs.

 We will look at the female condom, internal condoms and their history, give you the lowdown on how they work, and some interesting facts about this form of birth control, including some expert recommendations.